nandolawson/keyforge95/README.md

 }
 ```

+## Compiling
+### For Rust
+No extra steps necessary.
+Just run _`cargo build`_.
+### For WebAssembly
+Install wasm32 as a target in rustup: _`rustup target add wasm32-unknown-unknown`_ and compile the project: _`cargo build --target wasm32-unknown-unknown`_.
+It is recommended, but not necessary, to compile the project via wasm-pack instead.
+To do this, simply run _`cargo install wasm-pack`_ and then _`wasm-pack build --target nodejs`_ after installing the target mentioned above.
+The finished build will then end up in the pkg folder in the project root.

 ## Contributing

 Anyone who wants to contribute is more than welcome to do so.
 I would be delighted to learn from the contributions of other users.
 If you find a bug or have a feature in mind that you think would be useful, please feel free to create a pull request on GitHub.